 It is important to draw attention to the generational implications.
-The sin of the Amorites and Canaanites had reached a level of no return.
-They could not live together with God’s people as God made it very clear that they would influence the Israelites to do the same wicked things.
-God is interested in protecting his people from the temptations around them and not only them but also their children and generations yet to be born.
+The sins of the Amorites and Canaanites had reached a level of no return.
+They could not live together with God’s people, as God made it very clear that they would influence the Israelites to do the same wicked things.
+God is interested in protecting His people from the temptations around them, and not only them but also their children and generations yet to be born.

 How does Rahab respond to the threat of judgement?
 She has heard God’s voice through the events of history.
 Will she harden her heart?
 She pleads for mercy and asks the spies to remember her when judgement is meted out on Jericho.

 Reading the Bible, we should take heed of the warnings of impending judgement which God will visit upon the earth.
-For As surely as it was meted out on the wicked people through history, so it will happen again.
-Jesus warns of this, as do the other writers of both the Old the New Testament.
+For as surely as it was meted out on the wicked people through history, so it will happen again.
+Jesus warns of this, as do the other writers of both the Old and New Testaments.
 How do we respond?
-Do we like the people of Canaan simply ignore the coming judgement, foolishly deceiving ourselves that this will never happen?
+Do we, like the people of Canaan, simply ignore the coming judgement, foolishly deceiving ourselves that this will never happen?

 ..righteousness and justice are the foundation of God’s throne